-First create a “thank you" HTML page in dotCMS that has a message for front end clients after they have completed submitting the form.
-Copy/record the relative path to this page for use in your Form Content Type.
-Now you are ready to begin creating your Form Content Type.
+First create a “thank you” page in dotCMS that has a message for front end clients after they have completed submitting the form.
+Copy/record the relative path to this page for use in your form.
+Now you are ready to begin creating your Form.

-- Users who are permissioned to create forms can hover over the Forms & Polls tab and click on “forms” from the drop down menu.
-From the forms tab users can click on the "Add New Form" button to create a new Form Content Type.
+Users who are permissioned to create forms can hover over the Marketing catagory on the left sidebar and click on “forms” from the drop down menu.
+From the forms tab users can click on the plus sign button in the top right of page the to create a new Form.

-- Title the Form in the Content Type Name field.
-You will notice the Content Type in the select box has already been set to "Form" as pictured below.
+Title the Form in the Form Name field.
+You can chose what location to save your form, what workflow to follow and what default action to perform.
 Saving the Form Content Type is required before fields can be added to the form.

-- After saving the Content Type, four default required hidden fields will be added to the form: Form Title, Form Email, Form Return Page, and Form Host.
-Click on the pencil icon next to all of these fields except the Form Host, to enter these values to the form.
-The form host will be recorded in the form submission depending on which host that the front end user submits the form content from.
+After saving the Content Type, click on the pencil icon next to all of these fields except the Form Host, to enter these values to the form.
+The form host will be recorded in the form submission depending on which host that the front end user submits the form content from:

-- Form Email: is email address of form administrator(s) who will receive notifications after each form submission.
+- Form Email: is the email address of the form administrator(s) who will receive notifications after each form submission.
 More than one email can be added as a comma separated list.

-- Form Return Page: The form return page is typically the "thank you” page where front end users are redirected after a successful form submission.
-Ex: "/mypath/mythankyoupage.html"
+- Success Callback The Success Callback is typically the location of the “thank you” page where front end users are redirected after a successful form submission.
+EX: window.location='/thank-you?id=' + contentlet.identifier

 - Form Host: The form host is the recorded domain or website the form content was submitted from.
 This allows one form to be utilized on many different websites but still allows dotCMS to track from which website the form submission came from and even to automatically differentiate user access to form content and direct form email notifications based upon the the site the form submission came from.

-- New fields can now be added to the form by clicking on the "+Add New Field" button (see below) Fields of any type can be added to a form.
-The "label" of each field becomes the label for that field on the form when it is placed on an HTML page.
+New fields can now be added to the form by dragging fields over from the right menu.
+Fields of any type can be added to a form.
+The “Name” of each field becomes the label for that field on the form when it is placed on an page.
+You can also add columns or rows using the right menu.
 For more information see the documentation on Standard Field Types.

-- After placing all the desired fields in the Form Content Type, save the Content Type and visit/create the HTML page where you would like to place the form.
+After placing all the desired fields in the form, visit/create the page where you would like to place the form.

-- Click on the “Add Content” button on any container on the HTML page, then click on “Add Form”
+Click on the “Add Content” button on any container on the page, then click on “Add Form”

 The dotCMS server must be set up to handle email traffic for the proper submission of front-end forms.